This advice applies to England. Change country

 Financial help with visits

-If you're getting Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance or Pension Credit, you may be able to get a budgeting loan from the Social Fund for travel costs to visit a sick relative.
+If you're getting Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance or Pension Credit, you may be able to get help with travel costs to visit a sick relative.

 There may be a number of issues which you may wish to consider if your child is to go into hospital, for example, whether you can stay with your child, how much help you can give with feeding and looking after your child and what will happen to your child’s education.
 Action for Sick Children may be able to advise on all these issues.
 It also produces a leaflet for parents whose child is going into hospital for the first time.
 The address is: